1. Marco Polo

 Take 10 blank A4 pages, fold them in half and staple them along the spine.
-Find a nice piece of cardboard to make a hard cover and decorate it with wrapping paper.
+Find a nice piece of cardboard to make a hardcover and decorate it with wrapping paper.
 Attach a ribbon for a built-in bookmark.
-Don’t forget to write your name in it.
+Don't forget to write your name and the date on it.

-Start with a paper shopping bag, put it over the child’s head then mark the eye positions.
+Start with a paper shopping bag, put it over the child's head then mark the eye positions.
 Take it off before cutting out the eye holes.
-Next get together lots of different materials and let the kids decorate their mask.
-Try out wool, coloured paper, stickers, sticky tape, beads, fabric and whatever you have lying around.
+Next, get together lots of different materials and let them decorate their mask.
+Try out wool, colored paper, stickers, sticky tape, beads, fabric, and whatever you have lying around.

 You can work from a photo or try drawing a portrait from life.
 The model sits still while the artist draws them.
-If you don’t have an idea easel find a hard cover book to lean on.
-Try drawing with different media: Graphite pencil, coloured pencil or markers are great.
+If you don't have an idea easel find a hard-cover book to lean on.
+Try drawing with different media: Graphite pencils, colored pencils, or markers are great.

-Line up 6 markers in the colour spectrum order and sticky tape them together: red, orange, yellow, green, blue, purple.
+Line up 6 markers in the color spectrum order and sticky tape them together: red, orange, yellow, green, blue, and purple.
 You have created a rainbow pen!

-One person draws a simple abstract squiggle on a page then a second person does their best to turns it into something.
+One person draws a simple abstract squiggle on a page then a second person does their best to turn it into something.

 Try doing this in a group, everyone draws a squiggle then passes their paper to the next person and everyone tries to make a picture.

-Get out your coloured markers or crayons, download our free coloring book or try our amazing coloring book of kids drawings, print them out and start colouring.
+Get out your colored markers or crayons, download our free coloring book or try our amazing coloring book of kids drawings, print them out and start coloring.
 Try playing music at the same time to get the creative juices flowing.

 Everyone loves receiving presents, why not make some for the people you love.
-Find an old toy, unused object or something you have made and wrap it up with beautiful paper.
-Don’t forget to make a name tag and add a ribbon.
-Have fun giving!
+Find an old toy, unused object, or something you have made and wrap it up with beautiful paper.
+Don't forget to make a name tag and add a ribbon.
+Enjoy the gift of giving!

 Start with plain paper or cardboard and decorate it with markers.
 Don’t forget to write a beautiful message.